INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 #### ISO 19107 - Geometry types

 ISO 19107 defines a set of Geometry types, which need to be mapped to the types available in GeoJSON.

-Note that not all types can be mapped to GeoJSON; if an data set requires such a type, it cannot use this encoding rule as an alternative encoding rule.
+NOTE Not all types can be mapped to GeoJSON; if a data set requires such a type, it cannot use this encoding rule as an alternative encoding rule.

 | ISO 19107 type | GeoJSON datatype | Conversion Notes |
 | ------ | ----- | ----- |